 Melitzanes (Php400) – or simply called stuffed eggplants.
 Minced meat, eggplant and bechamel sauce.
 Eggplant and cheese are both perfect in this dish.

-Gyros (Php500) – Platter of grilled chicken/pork/or mixed on pita bread, rustic fries, tomatoes and tzatziki sauce.
+Gyros (Php500) – Platter of grilled chicken/pork/or mixed on pita bread, rustic fries, tomatoes, and tzatziki sauce.
 The sauce is good for the meat.
 I am just looking for more saltiness.

 The prominent shelf of the famous Jameson whiskey frames one side the back bar display and gives rise to a multitude of Irish blends and single malts.
-Carrying on the island whisky theme we see single malt scotch from island distilleries and the Japanese also are represented showing the fusion of drinking cultures around the world.
+Carrying on the island whiskey theme we see single malt scotch from island distilleries and the Japanese also are represented showing the fusion of drinking cultures around the world.

 Manhattans and Martinis can be seen being shaken up behind the bar with even coffee being used to create the Espresso Martini.

-A surprising selection of Gin is on display with some creative combos such as a Rose Gin with dried chili, Gin Mare with mango & pepper and Portobello Road Gin with summer fruits.
+A surprising selection of Gin is on display with some creative combos such as a Rose Gin with dried chili, Gin Mare with mango & pepper, and Portobello Road Gin with summer fruits.

 It was such a loaded afternoon to all of us.
 The dishes were really delicious.
 So, if you happened to love Greek food, try Akrotiri today and do not leave the place without trying out their cocktails.
 It’s what I enjoyed the most, to be honest!